6GrIH3eP_sxj8t4a2uKFyukvGuANOXzzVDh_HAXCwBM" />" />" />" />" />

 The process of finding the story-that-wants-to-get-itself-told is the outcome of a series of intensely intuitive, intricate and intimate mental and emotional adjustments and re-adjustments occurring between and among ALL of the story agents (read: “characters”).
 These include not only the dramatis personae, but also the storyteller/s (writers, actors, director and cinematographer, etc), the audience and the relevant tribe or tribes, as they confront and struggle with their needs, anxieties and desires in the dramatic quest to grow and heal.

 Dramatic stories always involve “findings”.
 The characters in the script find what they need in order to restore justice or love or trust, while the screenwriter struggles through draft after draft to discover why he/she is writing the script to begin with.
-Actors in turn must find the source of the role they are playing within their own personal histories, referencing - as does the writer and other crew members - their relevant tribal affiliations and origins.
+Actors in turn must find the source of the role they are playing within their own personal histories, accessing and using - as do the writer and other crew members - their relevant tribal affiliations and origins.
 The best stories impact their audiences by virtue of a series of inter-related acts of discovery made by the characters (including the storytellers) AND the audience.
-Each act of discovery tends to build interest and empathy by keeping the cumulative, relevant emotional energy coherent, viable and continuously moving throughout the story finding/story experiencing process.
+Each act of discovery tends to build interest and empathy by keeping the cumulative, relevant emotional energy coherent and continuously moving throughout the story finding/story experiencing process.

 And just as the characters inside the script’s story-world possess “given circumstances”, so too do their “external” partners – namely the storyteller, the audience and the tribe – possess their equivalent “tribal circumstances”.
 Naturally, in the process of finding the story, it is necessary that the screenwriter work from a vantage point that is connected to or affiliated with one or more of the tribal groups whose story is being told.